 "What immediately comes to mind when you think of Japan ...
 Sushi?
 Sake?
 Culture and Tradition?
 Bullet Trains?
 Mount Fuji?
 Samurai Warriors?
 Asahi Beer?
 Pokemon Go? ... well for me it's Cycling"

-Serial traveller, avid cyclist and Grasshopper team member, Noel Tanner, has now visited the Land of the rising Sun several times and reveals his 7 reasons to cycle Japan and why it is his favorite bike touring destination.
+Serial traveller, avid cyclist, and past Grasshopper team member, Noel Tanner, has now visited the Land of the Rising Sun several times.
+He reveals his 7 reasons to cycle Japan and why it's his favorite bike touring destination.

 About 19 years ago, I worked out that I love cycling and I love travel.
 I love lots of activities, but these two top the list.
 And as anyone who has done both at the same time will know, they are complementary activities.
 In the saddle, at handlebar height, I’ve experienced the story of hundreds of cities/towns and probably 50 odd countries, but one that's in the top of my list is Japan.